AB-446

 Key Takeaways

-• Prohibits retailers from using personal data collected through surveillance technology to set different prices for customers.
+• Prohibits businesses from using surveillance technology to set customized prices based on consumer data.

 Summary